tarantool/doc/doc/1.10/book/box/data_model.rst

       ...

-In fact, though, good collation involves much more than these simple examples of upper case / lower case equivalence in alphabets.
+In fact, though, good collation involves much more than these simple examples of upper case / lower case and accented / unaccented equivalence in alphabets.
-We also consider accent marks, non-alphabetic writing systems, and special rules that apply for combinations of characters.
+We also consider variations of the same character, non-alphabetic writing systems, and special rules that apply for combinations of characters.

 .. _index-box_sequence: